VilkkuKoo/VilkkuKoo/README.md

 -->

 - 🔭 I’m currently working on automating my normal window blinds and creating my own page
-- 🌱 I’m sometimes learning c++, python and Github
+- 🌱 I’m sometimes learning c++, python and Github.
+Also i'd like to learn Rust for use with Arduinos
 - 💬 Ask me about 3d-printing, computers or anything but i might not know how to answer
 - 📫 How to reach me: Best way to reach me is Via Discord, my username is: silli_fin
 - 😄 Pronouns: He/Him